CaiGroup/pyfish_tools/README.md

 # seqFISH DASH
 Scripts and jupyter notebooks used for the analysis of seqFISH DASH.
 SeqFISH DASH is a seqFISH-based rolling circle amplification method where genes are encoded across channels and utilizes fluorophore switchable readouts to enable dual encoding of a single barcode site.
+This method allows the profiling of large tissue sections with significantly improved speed and enhances the overall throughput of seqFISH.